 In this tutorial, we will show you how to build a web scraping with Octoparse to collect job posting information on Indeed.

-By configuring the task in the app, you can easily scrape data from job information on indeed for purposes of data science, recruitment, etc.. from job information on Indeed with Octoparse.
+We can scrape data such as data science, recruitment, etc.. from job information on Indeed with Octoparse.
 After design the crawler, the entire scraping process is all automated without coding needed.

 Let's see how it's done!

-Before we start, we need to achieve the URL of the target result page by searching keywords "DevOps" and "Dallas-Fort Worth, TX".
+Before we start, we need to achieve the URL of the target result page by searching the keywords "DevOps" and "Dallas-Fort Worth, TX".

 Then we will get the URL where we need to scrape data:

 We will scrape job titles and description in this tutorial.

 Check out the main steps covered: [Download example task file ]